background-image

 Key Qualifications

-• Bachelor's degree in Computer Science, Information Technology, Business Administration, or a related field.
+• Bachelor's degree in Computer Science, Information Technology, or related field.

 • Proven experience in requirements gathering and analysis.

-• Strong understanding of software development lifecycle (SDLC).
+• Strong understanding of software development life cycle (SDLC).

 Skills to Highlight